Banded Mongoose

 cm inch

-The banded mongoose (Mungos mungo ) is a mongoose species native from the Sahel to Southern Africa.
-It lives in savannas, open forests and grasslands and feeds primarily on beetles and millipedes.
-Mongooses use various types of dens for shelter including termite mounds.
-While most mongoose species live solitary lives, the banded mongoose live in colonies with a complex social structure.
+The Banded mongoose (Mungos mungo) is a mongoose species native from the Sahel to Southern Africa.
+While most mongoose species live solitary lives, the Banded mongoose lives in colonies with a complex social structure and forages in groups.

 Appearance